ASSOCIATION of GRAIN REGULATORY OFFICIALS GRAIN WAREHOUSE MODEL LAW

 (3) Such other provisions as may be prescribed by the regulatory body.

-SECTION 22.
-Receipt and Ticket Forms; Printing; Cash Bond; Recovery.
-All receipt and all ticket forms shall be supplied by the regulatory body except where the regulatory body, in writing, approves the form and gives permission to a warehouse operator to have receipts or tickets printed.
+All receipts and all ticket forms shall be supplied by the regulatory body except where the regulatory body, in writing, approves the form and gives permission to a warehouse operator to have receipts or tickets printed.
 Requests for receipts and tickets shall be on forms furnished by the regulatory body and shall be accompanied by payment to cover the costs of printing, packaging, and shipping, as determined by the regulatory body.
 Where privately printed, the printer shall furnish the regulatory body an affidavit showing the number of receipts and tickets printed, and the serial numbers thereof, and the warehouse operator shall, at the discretion of the regulatory body, furnish a bond in such form, and in such amount, as determined by the regulatory body, to cover any loss resulting from the unlawful use of any receipt or ticket.
 All receipts and tickets remaining unused may be recovered by the regulatory body if the license required by this Act is revoked or suspended.
-The regulatory may establish requirements so receipts can be issued electronically.
+The regulations may establish requirements so receipts can be issued electronically.

 (b) Make or give any undue or unreasonable preference or advantage to any person in any respect whatsoever; or